REZ3X/tasis_main_repo/README.md

 - `public/` - Static assets such as images, fonts, etc.
 - `styles/` - Global styles and CSS modules.
 - `components/` - Reusable UI components.

+## Available Scripts

+In the project directory, you can run:

+### `npm run dev`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

+### `npm run build`

+Builds the app for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+### `npm run start`

+Starts the production build.

 ## Learn More